 Automated data capture (scanning & OCR)

 Optical Character Recognition (OCR) is highly regarded as the most cost-effective solution for data entry.
-It is the preferred method for many accountants and bookkeepers to transform PDF bank statements into editable formats like XLS and CSV
+It is the preferred method for many accountants and bookkeepers to transform PDF bank statements into editable formats like XLS and CSV, and extract data from invoices, and receipts.

 OCR software can quickly read text from images or scanned documents and convert it into a digital format that can be edited and analyzed.